TkachukRR/40-AcademyIT/README.md

-# Academy UX/UI
+# Academy IT

-Academy UX/UI is a project designed for online UX/UI education.
+Academy IT is a project designed for online UX/UI education.

 ## Description

-The Academy UX/UI project is a web application designed for online learning of the UX/UI designer profession or for improving qualifications.
+The Academy IT project is a web application designed for online learning of the UX/UI designer profession or for improving qualifications.
 This repository contains pages prepared for use in the Blazor framework, allowing you to build a full-fledged mobile application with elements such as menus, filtering, user cabinets, purchasing goods, pop-ups, etc.

 ## Technologies